JosephSFH/s2LFM-Net/README.md

 # Demo
 ## Download dataset
 Demo dataset can be downloaded at [Google Drive](https://drive.google.com/drive/folders/1u-rY2btQbRUWsy6I7mF9r_Qjni_8b5W0?usp=sharing) or [Zenodo](https://doi.org/10.5281/zenodo.15905791).
 Please suit yourself~

+We also provide hyperspectral SAI image in 32 channels for comparisons with other analytical methods in the paper.
 ## Run the demo
 After downloading the pretrian model and dataset, now you can just using
 ```